 Your E1.31 Universes/FPP Start channels/Universe size needs to match what you configured in your show sequencer (e.g. xLights) and the controller.
-If you need additional information on Universes, refer to the Resources section about Universes and Channels
+If you need additional information on Universes, refer to the Resources section about Universes, Channels and Ports, oh My!